microsoft/moaw/workshops/serverless-overview/workshop.md

 In the [Azure Portal][az-portal] inside the Logic App just created click on the `Edit` button.
 Then select `Blanc Logic App`.
 In the triggers list search for `Event Hub` and select the `When events are available in Event Hub` trigger.

-You will need to go to the `Shared Access Policies` inside your event hub to create an access key with `Listen` *only* property:
+You will need to go to the `Shared Access Policies` inside your event hub to create an access key with `Listen` access *only*:

 ![Event Hub Shared Access Policies](assets/event-hub-shared-access-policies.png)